(WATCH) MCC Lecture Series Bringing back Pecha Kucha for Third Straight Year

 Tuesday, January 27, 2026

-Muskegon Community College will continue its Lecture Series on Thursday, January 29, 2026, at 6:00 p.m. with an event titled Pecha Kucha.
-The presentation will take place in the Overbrook Theater on MCC’s main campus, located at 221 S. Quarterline Road.
-The event is free and open to the public.
+Muskegon Community College continued its Lecture Series on Thursday, January 29, 2026, at 6:00 p.m. with an event titled Pecha Kucha.
+The presentation took place in the Overbrook Theater on MCC’s main campus, located at 221 S. Quarterline Road.

-“This is our third year of Pecha Kucha, and it is slowly becoming a tradition at MCC,” said Muskegon Community College Philosophy Instructor, Dr. Andrew Wible.
-“We have been pleasantly surprised how well it has caught on here at MCC, and we are looking forward to bringing it back again this year.”
+“This was our third year of Pecha Kucha, and it is slowly becoming a tradition at MCC,” said Muskegon Community College Philosophy Instructor Dr. Andrew Wible.
+“We have been pleasantly surprised by how well it has caught on here at MCC, and we were excited to bring it back again this year.”

 Diana Osborn, MCC Board of Trustees Chair